 “Q.U.E.E.N still makes me cry sometimes…” says Toby.
 “That line she says twice: ‘Even if it makes others uncomfortable, I will love who I am.’
 God, I needed to hear that so badly.
 I kept saying it and saying it and touching my lips like I’d just been kissed very softly when I first heard it.”

 Also part of Monáe’s appeal is her openly politicised stance around gender, race and feminism.
-She’s been a powerful and vocal supporter of the Black Lives Matter movement in recent years.
+She’s been a powerful and vocal supporter of the Black Lives Matter movement.

 “Her face should be on money and stamps…” believes Rachel.
 “I love that she’s out there, creating and fighting for change, and being part of it.
 She’s really come into her power.
-I can’t wait to see what she does with.”
+I can’t wait to see what she does with it.”

 “Her music gives me a lot of strength and a lot of sensitivity…” says Toby.
 “I’m very proud and inspired by myself when I listen to her music.
 She makes me a better feminist, more sensitive about kinds of racism I don’t experience.
 I learn a lot.
 I get emotional because of some of the things she’s saying and that’s good.
 Men should cry about this stuff.”